DexterHuang/CyberCodeOnline/UpdateNote.md

 ## Recent Updates:

+### **2020/09/29 - v0.118**
+ * Mention system enhancement, you can press 'Tab' to complete, press 'Escape' to close popup
+ * Added profanity filters to player name and chat

 ### **2020/09/26 - v0.112**
  * 🎉 Now you can see yourself and other players in dungeon, in realtime
  * 🎉 You can now skip quest on mobile version by watching AD